nsc-norway/octa-tool/README.md

 # OCTA TOOL -- The Opportunistic Cross-Talk Assessment tool

+# Warning: Experimental repository
+* This is not a complete program, and it's not ready for use yet, not even for testing.
+So far, this repo is more of a notebook, not for public use.*

 This program reads the statistics from Illumina's demultiplexing tool bcl2fastq (version 2.17 and above), and makes an estimate of the sample cross-talk (mis-assignment rate).